Skip to content

 }'

-Also check the alternatives for uploading the SBOM file in case the produced JSON file is too large.
+Also, check the alternatives for uploading the SBOM file if the generated JSON file is too large.

 If you are using the default settings of the Visual Studio Code (vscode) Docker container, go to the frontend of dependency-track, which is http://localhost:8080.
-Open the project to which you uploaded the SBOM to verify if there are any vulnerable dependencies.
+Open the project you uploaded the SBOM to verify whether there are any vulnerable dependencies.